mark1usya/ToDoList/README.md

 # ToDoList
 To-Do List App

-This is a simple To-Do List app built with Swift using the MVVM architecture.
+This is a simple To-Do List app built with Swift,SwiftUI using the MVVM architecture.
 The app helps users manage their tasks efficiently by allowing them to add, delete, and mark tasks as completed.
 It features a clean, minimalistic design and smooth user experience.

 Features